encodis/xpants/README.md

 See https://stackoverflow.com/questions/5159858/access-antlib-resources-from-within-apache-ant-macros for accessing XSLTs as a resource from the JAR file.

 A properties file within the JAR will not get loaded by <taskdef resource="..."/>.
 This also seems to happen to ANT Contrib itself.
 So default (global) properties are set in each macrodef that uses them.
 Attribute defaults are also set directly, rather than indirectly through a property (e.g. the <deploy-files> "method" attribute has a default value of "copy" rather than "${deploy.method}" but that property is still set in the body of the macro, so it can be overidden).
-Macros also load en variables when needed, using the prefix "env".
+Macros also load environment variables when needed, using the prefix "env".

 ### Saxon